coreos/docs/sdk-distributors/distributors/notes-for-distributors/index.md

 Rackspace passes configuration data to a VM by mounting [config-drive][config-drive-docs], a special configuration drive containing machine-specific data, to the machine.
 Like, Amazon EC2, CoreOS images for Rackspace contain a cloud-config file baked into the image that runs units to read from the config-drive.
 If a user-provided cloud-config file is found, it is parsed.

-You can find the [code for this process on Github][rackspace-github].
+You can find the [code for this process on GitHub][rackspace-github].
 End-user instructions for this process can be found on our [Rackspace docs][rackspace-cloud-config].

 [rackspace-github]: https://github.com/coreos/coreos-overlay/tree/master/coreos-base/oem-rackspace
 [rackspace-cloud-config]: {{site.url}}/docs/running-coreos/cloud-providers/rackspace#cloud-config